 How can I try to resolve my dispute through mediation if my case is already scheduled to be heard by a judge today or in the next few days?

-Mediation is a highly confidential, cost-effective and supportive way to settle disputes as an alternative to court.
+It is a highly confidential, cost-effective and supportive way to settle disputes as an alternative to court.

 Dispute resolution and mediation services Victoria have proven to be successful at re-establishing productive ongoing communication between parties in order to reach mutually satisfactory outcomes.
 This is particularly helpful in family disputes where the issues involved are emotionally charged and extremely personal.

-Mediation is a structured process which includes the following stages:
+There is a structured process which includes the following stages:

 - Pre-mediation (individual sessions to determine if it is appropriate, the type of mediation and prepare you for mediation.